 A general prerequisite for this option is that you have defined a set of non-redundant coordinates for all 3N-6 (3N-5) degrees of freedom of your molecule.
-To make sure that this is the case, you should switch off redundant coordinates (currently, this is only possible by manually removing the data group redundant and also removing the entry redundant on in perimize.
-Run define to generate non-redundant coordinates by using the iaut command in the internal coordinate menu (or by creating them manually via idef).
+To make sure that this is the case, you should switch off redundant coordinates (currently, this is only possible by manually removing the data group redundant and also removing the entry redundant on in predundant on in predundant coordinates by using the iaut command in the internal coordinate menu (or by creating them manually via idef).
 We recommend to use the irem command first to delete all previous definitions of internal coordinates.
 See Section 4 for further details.
 If the molecules point group is not C_1 , define will set some of the coordinate to status d (display) or i (ignore).
 Use the ic command to change all coordinates to k.
-You can also achieve this by editing in the fintering data-group manually.
+You can also achieve this by editing in the frequence data-group manually.